leylabmpi/SynTracker/README.md

   -metadata [metadata_file]
                     Path to a metadata file (optional).
 The file should be in CSV format and must include the sample ID.

-  -mode ['new'/'continue']
+  -mode ['new'/'continue'/'continue_all_genomes']
-                    The running mode: 'new' or 'continue' (default='new') (Start a new run or continue a previous run that has been terminated).
+                    The running mode: 'new' or 'continue' (default='new').
+                    Start a new run or continue a previous run that has been terminated.
+                    'continue' mode: continue from the last reference genome that was previously processed.
+                    'continue_all_genomes' mode: process all the reference genomes again, without repeating the stage in which a blast database is built from the target genomes.

   -cores [number_of_cores]
                     The number of cores to use for the multi-processed stages of the calculation.